jmmontanana/phantom_monitoring_client/src/plugins/README.md

 ## RAPL_power Plugin

-This plugin is implemented for Intel CPU power measurements, as using RAPL provided energy and power information [RAPL][rapl].
+This plugin is implemented for Intel CPU power measurements, as using [RAPL][rapl] provided energy and power information.
 In general cases, RAPL reports energy measurements per CPU socket covering basically two domains: the CPU package (including core and uncore devices) and the DRAM.

 ### Usage and metrics